tw-in-js/twind/README.md

 [![CI](https://github.com/tw-in-js/twind/actions/workflows/ci.yml/badge.svg?branch=next)](https://github.com/tw-in-js/twind/actions/workflows/ci.yml)
 [![Coverage Status](https://flat.badgen.net/coveralls/c/github/tw-in-js/twind/next?icon=codecov&label&cache=10800)](https://coveralls.io/github/tw-in-js/twind?branch=next)

+---

 ## READ THIS FIRST!

 **Twind v1 is still in beta.
 Expect bugs!**

-Twind v1 is a complete rewrite aiming to be compatible with Tailwind v3 classes.

 ---

-Twind is a small compiler that converts Tailwind classes into actual CSS rules at runtime.
+Twind is a small compiler that converts utility-classes into actual CSS rules without any build step right in the browser or any other environment like Node.js, deno, workers, ...

 If you have used Tailwind or other CSS-in-JS solutions, then most of the API should feel very familiar.

 ## 🚀 Features